Roland D50 is a famous synth from 1987

 Today 33 years it is still a working unit.
 Aftertouch and some keys typically need cleaning or replacement but that goes for most vintage synths.

 D-50 is retro synth with its iconic buttons and green display

 This retro Synthesizer has a trail of iconic albums for artists from the 80's.

-- Enya used a lot of D50 presets out og the box
+- Enya used a lot of D-50 presets out of the box

 - Sail Away and over anything she ever did